 With more data comes more responsibility.
-[Read our blog about the importance of smart data collections] We are an advocate for better data at all project stages and are always exploring new ways to keep it up to date and accurate with an auditable record of different iterations and version control.
+We are an advocate for better data at all project stages and are always exploring new ways to keep it up to date and accurate with an auditable record of different iterations and version control.
 This ensures the integrity of the data is not compromised nor modified without a clear record of any changes – important for best practice governance, meeting regulatory responsibilities and ticking boxes around ISO standards.

 We are constantly exploring new ways of working with data, facilitating workflows that enable us to collaborate and solve problems more quickly.
 The exciting part, however, is that it’s still early days.
 Having reinvented Indigo as a data-driven business, we are in prime position to leverage new technologies as they emerge.